antonyxsik/Normalization-Paper/README.md

   install.packages("LatticeKrig")
   ```

-### `latticekrig_functions/`:
-This folder highlights which functions in the LatticeKrig package were modified.
-It is not necessary to do anything with these, as they will be installed on your machine through `LatticeKrigRPackage/`.
-Regardless, if one is interested, they may look here.

-- The `LKrigNormalizeBasisFFTInterpolate_scale.R` function contains the FFT based algorithm for specific grid sizes.
-- The `LKrigNormalizeBasisFFTInterpolate.R` function is a slight modification that allows for much more flexibility with coarse and fine grid sizes, but results in content bleeding.
-A shift at the end of the algorithms attempts to account for content bleeding.
-- The `LKRectangleFastNormalization.R` function calls `findNormNEW.f` to perform the exact normalization using the Kronecker based algorithm.
-- Also contains: `LKrig.sim.conditional.foreach.R` function for conditional simulation in parallel (optional), the `fillGrid.R` function (convenient grid checking), and the `interp.surface.FFT.R` function, which can help someone build their own fft upsampling function for any application.
-The fft interp function currently uses a scale factor, but can be easily adjusted to take any coarse and fine grid sizes by following the method in `LKrigNormalizeBasisFFTInterpolate.R`.

 ### `timing_error/`

 This folder contains the majority of the timing and error experiments, along with the bulk of the figure generation for the paper.